camilla-scandola/sql-wine-study/README.md

 To **analyze and correlate** the two datasets, exploring how wine composition relates to popularity.

 Specifically:
-- Identify which **chemical properties** are linked to higher or lower likability.
+- Identify which **chemical properties** are linked to higher or lower likability;
-- Understand which **characteristics** (e.g., higher alcohol, more flavanoids, stronger color intensity) tend to appear in **popular or premium wines**.
+- Understand which **characteristics** (e.g., higher alcohol, more flavanoids, stronger color intensity) tend to appear in popular wines

 ## Note:
 we need to create an extra column on both dataset, and map each cultivar and wine variety to a specific type (full-bodied reds, lights reds, medium/aromatic)